celsiusnarhwal/3515.games/cogs/uno/assets/templates/lobby-open.md

 {% endfilter %}

 {% filter deline %}
 If you're playing, make sure you're not supressing @everyone mentions — they'll be used to notify you of important events.
 (These mentions will alert spectators too, by the way.)
 {% endfilter %}

 {% filter deline %}
-The Game Host can begin the game at any time with `/uno host start`.
+The Game Host can begin the game at any time with `/uno manage > Start Game`.
 Once the game has begun, no new players will be able to join.
 {% endfilter %}